dnanexus-archive/dx-cwl/README.md

 ## Run locally with Docker installation

-We have created a Docker repository for `dx-wdl` do you do not have to install all the dependencies to execute it.
+We have created a Docker repository for `dx-cwl` so you do not have to install all the dependencies to execute it.
 Below is an example command of how to use the container.

 ```
 docker run -v $PWD/examples:/examples dnanexus/dx-cwl:alpha compile-workflow /examples/test_bcbio_cwl/somatic/somatic-workflow/main-somatic.cwl --token $MYTOKEN --project cwl
 ```

 This image can run commands exactly like those specified below in "Executing dx-cwl directly.
+Please see the [ENCODE example](https://github.com/dnanexus/dx-cwl/blob/master/examples/encode-pipeline.md) for a more detailed walk-through.

 ## Install code in this repository